How has Bulwell Bogs changed over time?

 PRIDE stands for:

 Reading is very important for children.
 We wish for all children to enjoy reading and to become fluent readers.
 To encourage this, please take time to read with your child for at least five minutes each day and log this in their reading diary.
+Please remember to send in your child's reading diary everyday.

 In each class, there is a traffic light system for behaviour.
 Every child begins the day on Green.
 If a child breaks a school rule, they are asked to think about their behaviour and are given a warning.
 If the child does not change their behaviour, they are moved down to an orange.
 If their behaviour is still not improved, they are moved down to a red.
 The child is given chance to move back up the traffic light system and we support the children in trying to work their way to a green.
 However, if the child’s behaviour does not change when they are on red, they are sent to another class for the remainder of that lesson.